Azure-Samples/customer-car-reviews/README.md

 The Logic Apps Office 365 API Connection is used to send the notification email for a declined review, and the Event Grid connections is used by Logic Apps to subscribe to the Event Grid topic.
 They need consent in the Azure Portal before being used, so log in to the Azure Portal, find your newly created resource group, then:

-- Find the Office 365 API Connection (it'll end in `office365connection`) and open it, then click on `This connection is not authenticated` and then click on `Authorize` then sign in to your Office 365 account:
+- Find the Office 365 API Connection (it'll end in `office365connection`), open it, then click on `This connection is not authenticated` and then click on `Authorize` then sign in to your Office 365 account to authenticate, then click save:
 ![Office 365 Connection](/img/office365connection.png)
 ![Office 365 Connection Authorization](/img/office365authorize.png)

 > Note: this sample relies on Office 365 to send the email.
 You can edit the Logic App and change it to Gmail or other email services if needed.

-- Find the Event Grid API Connection (it'll end in `eventgridconnection`) and open it, then click on `This connection is not authenticated`:
+- Find the Event Grid API Connection (it'll end in `eventgridconnection`), and do the same:
 ![Event Grid Connection](/img/eventgridconnection.png)
 ![Event Grid Connection Authorization](/img/eventgridauthorize.png)